Managing a home

 Step 2: Calculate the costs and work out your finances

-First you need to estimate how much buying the freehold is going to cost you – since sometimes this amount might be the same as extending your lease by 90 years.
+First, estimate how much buying the freehold is going to cost you – since sometimes this amount might be the same as extending your lease by 90 years.
 A surveyor can help you get an estimate of the purchase price of the freehold and decide whether you should go on and buy the freehold or extend your lease.
-Then, you can work out your finances, factoring in other costs such as conveyancing and legal fees.
+Then, work out your finances, factoring in other costs such as conveyancing and legal fees.

 Step 3: Instruct a conveyancer